awsdocs/aws-snowball-developer-guide/doc_source/using-ec2-endpoint.md

 Following, you can find a description of the subset of AWS CLI commands and options for Amazon EC2 that are supported on Snowball Edge devices\.
 If a command or option isn't listed following, it's not supported\.
 You can declare some unsupported options along with a command, however, these are ignored\.
 + [run\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) – Launches a number of compute instances using a Snowball AMI ID for an AMI\.
 **Note**
-Note that it can take up to an hour and a half to launch a compute instance on a Snowball Edge, depending on the size and type of the instance\.
+It can take up to an hour and a half to launch a compute instance on a Snowball Edge, depending on the size and type of the instance\.
   + \-\-image\-id – The Snowball AMI ID of the AMI, which you can get by calling describe\-images\.
 An AMI is required to launch an instance\.
   + \-\-count – Number of instances to launch\.
 If a single number is provided, it is assumed to be the minimum to launch \(defaults to 1\)\.
 If a range is provided in the form min:max then the first number is interpreted as the minimum number of instances to launch and the second is interpreted as the maximum number of instances to launch\.
   + \-\-instance\-type – The `sbe1.xxxx` instance type\.
+  + \-\-user\-data – The user data to make available to the instance\.
+If you are using the AWS CLI, base64\-encoding is performed for you, and you can load the text from a file\.
+Otherwise, you must provide base64\-encoded text\.
+  + \-\-tag\-specifications – The tags to apply to the resources during launch\.
+You can only tag instances on launch\.
+The specified tags are applied to all instances that are created during launch\.
+To tag a resource after it has been created, use create\-tags\.
 + [start\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/start-instances.html) – Starts an `sbe1.xxxx` instance that you've previously stopped\.
 All resources attached to the instance persist through starts and stops, but is erased if the instance is terminated\.
   + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances that were stopped on the device\.
 + [stop\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/stop-instances.html) – Stops an `sbe1.xxxx` instance that is running\.
 All resources attached to the instance persist through starts and stops, but is erased if the instance is terminated\.
-  + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances that will be stopped on the device\.
+  + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances to be stopped on the device\.
 + [terminate\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/terminate-instances.html) – Shuts down one or more instances\.
 This operation is idempotent; if you terminate an instance more than once, each call succeeds\.
 All resources attached to the instance persist through starts and stops, but data is erased if the instance is terminated\.
-  + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances that will be terminated on the device\.
+  + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances to be terminated on the device\.
 All associated data stored for those instances will be lost\.
++ [create\-tags](http://docs.aws.amazon.com/cli/latest/reference/ec2/create-tags.html) – Adds or overwrites one or more tags for the specified resource\.
+Each resource can have a maximum of 50 tags\.
+Each tag consists of a key and optional value\.
+Tag keys must be unique for a resource\.
+The following resources are supported:
+  + AMI
+  + Instance
++ [describe\-tags](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-tags.html) – Describes one or more of the tags for specified resource \(`image` or `instance`\)\.
+With this command, the following filters are supported:
+  + resource\-id
+  + resource\-type – `image` or `instance`
+  + key
+  + value
++ [delete\-tags](http://docs.aws.amazon.com/cli/latest/reference/ec2/delete-tags.html) – Deletes the specified set of tags from the specified resource \(AMI or compute instance\)\.
 + [describe\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) – Describes one or more of your instances\.
   + \-\-instance\-ids – The IDs of one or more `sbe1.xxxx` instances that were stopped on the device\.
   + \-\-page\-size – The size of each page to get in the call\.
-This does not affect the number of items returned in the command's output\.
+This value doesn't affect the number of items returned in the command's output\.
 Setting a smaller page size results in more calls to the device, retrieving fewer items in each call\.
-This can help prevent the calls from timing out\.
+Doing this can help prevent the calls from timing out\.
   + \-\-max\-items – The total number of items to return in the command's output\.
-If the total number of items available is more than the value specified, a NextToken is provided in the command's output\.
-To resume pagination, provide the NextToken value in the starting\-token argument of a subsequent command\.
+If the total number of items available is more than the value specified, a `NextToken` is provided in the command's output\.
+To resume pagination, provide the `NextToken` value in the starting\-token argument of a subsequent command\.
   + \-\-starting\-token – A token to specify where to start paginating\.
-This is the NextToken from a previously truncated response\.
+This token is the `NextToken` from a previously truncated response\.
 + [describe\-images](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-images.html) – Describes one or more of the images \(AMIs\) available to you\.
 Images available to you are added to the Snowball Edge device during job creation\.
   + \-\-image\-id – The Snowball AMI ID of the AMI\.
++ [describe\-instance\-attribute](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-attribute.html) – Describes the specified attribute of the specified instance\.
+You can specify only one attribute at a time\.
+The following attributes are supported:
+  + instanceType
+  + userData
++ [modify\-instance\-attribute](http://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) – Modifies the userData attribute of the specified instance\.
+Only the userData attribute is supported\.
-+ [associate\-address](http://docs.aws.amazon.com/cli/latest/reference/ec2/associate-address.html) – Associates a virtual IP address with an instance for use on one of the three physical network interfaces on the device\.
++ [associate\-address](http://docs.aws.amazon.com/cli/latest/reference/ec2/associate-address.html) – Associates a virtual IP address with an instance for use on one of the three physical network interfaces on the device:
   + \-\-instance\-id – The ID of a single `sbe1.xxxx` instance\.
   + \-\-public\-ip – The virtual IP address that you want to use to access your instance\.
 + [disassociate\-address](http://docs.aws.amazon.com/cli/latest/reference/ec2/disassociate-address.html) – Disassociates a virtual IP address from the instance it's associated with\.